Opera (web browser)

 Opera is a multi-platform web browser developed by its namesake company Opera.
-The browser is based on Chromium, but distinguishes itself from other Chromium-based browsers (Chrome, Edge, etc.) through its user interface and other features.
+The current edition of the browser is based on Chromium.
+Opera is available on Windows, macOS, Linux, Android, and iOS (Safari WebKit engine).
+Opera offers two mobile versions, called Opera Mobile and Opera Mini.

-Opera was initially released on 10 April 1995, making it one of the oldest desktop web browsers still actively developed.
+Opera was first developed at the Norwegian Telecommunications Agency, as part of the MultiTorg project.
+After four beta versions, the first stable version was released on 10 April 1995, making it one of the oldest desktop web browsers to exist.
 It was commercial software for its first ten years and had its own proprietary layout engine, Presto.
 In 2013, it switched from the Presto engine to Chromium.